murugaveldev/Optimizing_Spam_Filtering/README.md

 ## Usage
 - Open the web interface in your browser at http://localhost:5000/
 - Input your Message
-- Click the "Check the Message" button to get your admission prediction result
+- Click the "Check the Message" button

 ## Contributors
 - Murugavel S (@murugaveldev)